Brandwatch vs Meltwater Comparison

 Meltwater is a media intelligence platform combining social listening, media monitoring, journalist outreach, press distribution, and influencer marketing for PR and communications teams.

-ZoomInfo is an AI go-to-market platform providing verified contact data, buyer intent signals, and AI-driven sales execution for revenue teams.
+ZoomInfo is an all-in-one AI GTM Platform providing verified B2B contact data, buyer intent signals, and AI-driven go-to-market execution for revenue teams.
+The three platforms address fundamentally different intelligence problems and, for most B2B organizations, complement rather than replace each other.

 Which platform is best for tracking brand reputation across media and social?